MaloLebrin/pinia-entity-store/README.md

 - `getAllArray`: return all entities in the store as Entity[]
 - `getAllIds`: return all ids for entities in the store as number[]
 - `getMissingIds`: returns a list of missing IDs in the store compared to the ids passed to the getter. with an option to filter out duplicates
+- `getMissingEntities`: returns a list of missing entities in the store compared to the entities passed to the getter.
 - `getWhere`: Get all the items that pass the given filter callback as a dictionnary of values.
 ```ts
 const userStore = useUserStore()